1fixdotio/angularjs-demo-theme/README.md

 ## My Tutorials On Building Themes With AngularJS and WP REST API

-1. [Using AngularJS and JSON API in Your WordPress Theme](https://1fix.io/blog/2014/11/05/angularjs-json-api-wp-theme/): An introduction to using the WP REST API and AngularJS in a WordPress theme.
+1. [Using AngularJS and JSON API in Your WordPress Theme](https://1fix.io/blog/2014/11/05/angularjs-json-api-wp-theme/): An introduction to use the WP REST API and AngularJS in a WordPress theme.
 I wrote it based on a tutorial video from [WordPress.tv – Eric Wolfe: Building a WordPress Theme Using AngularJS](http://wordpress.tv/2014/06/16/eric-w-building-a-wordpress-theme-using-angularjs/), but added my own flavors.
 This post is now listed on [Resources section at WP-API.org](http://wp-api.org/resources.html), which might lead some of you to this repository.

 2. [AngularJS WordPress Theme: Display Post Content with ngBindHtml](https://1fix.io/blog/2014/11/13/angularjs-wordpress-theme-ngbindhtml/): You might be wondering why AngularJS displayed post content with HTML tags but not rendered them.
 In this tutorial you'll find the answer and learn two approaches to solve it.